of Haworth.............

 " in 1682.10

-David Midgley devised a messuage of thirty acres of land at Withens* to trustees to the intent that they should yearly on Martinmas Day clothe ten poor children under the age of seven years out of the rents of the property which at that time were thirteen pounds.
-This Midgley charity was still running in 19689. (* Top Withens is the site of Emily Bronte's "Wuthering Heights", Emily came to Haworth with her father in 1820).
+Top Withens in the parish of Haworth was owned by David Midgley David Midgley devised a messuage of thirty acres of land at Withens* to trustees to the intent that they should yearly on Martinmas Day clothe ten poor children under the age of seven years out of the rents of the property which at that time were thirteen pounds.
+This Midgley charity was still running in 19689. (* Top Withens is the site of Emily Bronte's 'Wuthering Heights'.

 Top Withens today, once the residence of David Midgley of Haworth in the 1800's |